labs-lv/sb8/README.md

 Audio input accepts any stereo line-level signal.
 Left, ground and right pins are marked as L G R. Use the included 3-pin cable to connect analog audio output of a CD-ROM to the card.
 CD/Aux input can also be used for any other audio source, for example a MIDI sound module or an output of another sound card in the system.
 Its gain can be adjusted with a corresponding volume pot on the back panel of the card.

 ## Manual volume controls
+Sonic Buster 8 intergrates a high quality ultra-quiet analog mixer.
+It drastically reduces background noise which Sound Blaster was so "famous" for to a level of non existance and also uses 2-stage active filtering for reducing audible aliasing effects of a 8-bit sound while keeping high frequences in place.
+All this results in a much cleaner and pronounced sound with wider audible dynamic range.

 There are four volume pots on the back panel of the card for adjusting volume levels of PCM/ADPCM audio, FM music, PC-Speaker and CD/Aux:

 ![Volume controls](/pics/controls.jpg)